VincentArellano/CA3_CRUD_Blog/README.md

 ## Marvel Laravel 8 Complete Blog
 ![MARVEL!](public/images/Marvel.jpg)
+by Vincent Arello and Ronnick Achums

+An application where you can View add and read Users blogs about Marvel.

 This repository is linked to [this youtube video](https://www.youtube.com/watch?v=HKJDLXsTr8A&t=4710s) where I show you how to create a complete blog in Laravel 8 using best practices.